inlets/docs.inlets.dev/CONTRIBUTING.md

 #### License

-This project is licensed under the MIT License.
+This documentation is licensed under the MIT License. inlets is licensed under the inlets EULA.

 ### Reporting a suspected vulnerability / security issue